mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-08-pogo-connect-smart-pen.md

 adsense: true
 ---

-I've been lusting over the promise of pressure sensitive drawing on an iPad ever since I first read about the [Pogo Connect Smart Pen]( http://www.amazon.com/gp/product/B009K448L4/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B009K448L4&linkCode=as2&tag=mademist-20).
+I've been lusting over the promise of pressure sensitive drawing on an iPad ever since I first read about the [Pogo Connect Smart Pen]( http://www.amazon.com/gp/product/B009K448L4/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B009K448L4&linkCode=as2&tag=mademist-20)[^pogo-compatibility].
 Released back in January for around $80, I held off buying one until the price dropped.
-Waiting turned out to be smart since my favorite iOS app [**Paper by 53**]({{ site.url }}/tag/paper-by-53) also saw numerous updates to better support the Pogo Connect.
+Waiting turned out to be smart since my favorite iOS app [**Paper by 53**]({{ site.url }}/tag/paper-by-53) also received numerous updates to better support the Pogo Connect.

+[^pogo-compatibility]: Since publishing this review, Apple released the iPad Mini and iPad Air --- both have some compatibility issues with a Pogo Connect Smart Pen.
+There's something about these new screens that cause the Pogo to not function properly.
+In the case of the iPad Air it doesn't work at all.
+The iPad Mini has better support but a few of the new tips don't work.
+For the full story check out [Ten One Design's website](http://www.tenonedesign.com/connect).

 For my birthday [my wife](http://2littlerosebuds.com) picked me up one and I started the process of learning all its nuances.
 I've gotten fairly adept at using a [LunaTik Alloy Touch Pen]( http://www.amazon.com/gp/product/B00821TR7G/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00821TR7G&linkCode=as2&tag=mademist-20) by drawing with it every day for the last 9 months, but the tip is starting to show signs of tearing --- perfect time to try something new.